NeXT-PLAY-Technologies/solidity_dev_templates/standards/ISO_20022/README.md

 # ISO 20022

-ISO 20022 is an international standard for electronic data interchange between financial institutions.
+ISO 20022 is the standard for financial messaging, enabling integration between blockchain and traditional financial systems.
 It provides a common platform for the development of messages using a standardized XML syntax.
 The standard covers a wide range of financial services including payments, securities, trade services, cards, and foreign exchange.
 It aims to facilitate interoperability and improve the efficiency of financial transactions.

 ## Key Features